narencachy/aks-quickstart/README.md

 # AKS Walkthrough

 ## Scenario
-In this walkthrough, we're going to create an AKS cluster and deploy services to the cluster.
+In this walkthrough of AKS basics, we're going to create an AKS cluster and deploy services to the cluster.
 Much of the code is based on <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough> but additional details and scenarios are covered.
+Note that this is a high level overview, so a lot of topics are not covered and those that are covered are high level coverage.
+This is designed to be the first few steps on the AKS journey.

 After creating the cluster, we will deploy a backend service based on the standard Redis Docker container, demonstrating how to connect to containers in the cluster via port forwarding.
 All deployments are done using the "declarative" approach - read more here: <https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/>

-Next we will deploy the web front end which uses the Redis backend to count "votes".
+Next we will deploy the web front end (frontend) which uses the Redis backend to count votes.
 This will automatically create an Azure Public IP address as well as an Azure Load Balancer.

 Next we will deploy a simple Go Web app as a DaemonSet.
 This will create another Azure Public IP address and reconfigure the load balancer to support both IPs.
+We will also use kubectl exec to execute commands on a running container, including an interactive bash shell.

 Next we will scale the cluster from one node to three nodes.
-This will cause the Go Web App to create 3 instances as one per node is the default for DaemonSets.
+This will cause the Go Web App (fe2) to create 3 instances as one instance per node is the default for DaemonSets.
 The other services will not change.
 This step is optional.

 Next we will install Helm onto the cluster and use a Helm Chart to deploy a Redis cluster.
 We will modify the web app to use the new cluster and delete the original backend deployment.